mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 ### Summary

 Katagiri Roshi explains the deep meaning of the *Verse of Opening the Sutra*, which is usually recited before a dharma talk.
-He connects the *Verse* to similar passages from the *Saddharma Puṇḍarīka Sutra* and the *Samadhi Sutra*.
+He connects the *Verse* to related passages from the *Saddharma Puṇḍarīka Sutra* (the *Lotus Sutra*) and the *Samadhi Sutra*.
+He also draws a connection with the psychologist Alice Miller.

 ### Transcript